Target-Aware Early Stage Ranking: Method

 \textbf{NRO (Non Request Only):} Features whose values vary across candidates within the same ranking request.
 These correspond to item-level or user-item interaction features, specific to each candidate item or user-item pair being ranked.

-\textbf{Cross Attention:} In addition to HSTU-based self-attention, we implement several cross attention modules such as RO, NRO and Hard Matching Attention.
+\textbf{Cross Attention:} In addition to HSTU-based self-attention, we implement several cross attention modules.
 We denote a generic cross attention as $Attn(Q, K, V)$ where $Q$, $K$, $V$ represent the query, key, and value tensors respectively.
+When Q is derived from RO (request-only) features, the cross-attention is target-independent.
+When Q is derived from NRO (non-request-only) features, the cross-attention is target-dependent.